 Outside areas and boundaries

 Repair category 2

-Notes Outside areas will require ongoing repairs and maintenance in particular respect of boundary walls.
+Notes Outside areas will require ongoing repairs and maintenance with particular respect to the solid stone walling (some weathering/erosion as well as some defective pointing).

 Ceilings

 Repair category 1

 Notes Within the limits of our inspection these generally appeared in fair condition consistent with age.
+During redecoration some plaster filling/ repair may be required.

 Internal walls

 Repair category 1

 Notes Within the limits of our inspection these generally appeared in fair condition consistent with age.

-Floors including sub-floors
+During redecoration some plaster filling/ repair may be required.

+Floors including sub-floors Repair category 1 Notes Areas of loose/ uneven flooring were noted.
+No significant defects noted within the limitations of the inspection.

+Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
+The kitchen fittings are generally in adequate condition for their age and type.

+Chimney breasts and fireplaces

 Repair category 1

-Notes No significant defects noted within the limitations of the inspection.

-Internal joinery and kitchen fittings

-Repair category 1

-Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
-The kitchen units are of a modern type and appeared in adequate condition for their age and purpose.

-Chimney breasts and fireplaces Repair category 1 Notes There is a fireplace within the living room which appears to be currently utilised.
-It should be emphasised that the flues were not checked.
-All other original fireplaces have been removed/ blocked and we assume adequately vented.
+Notes All original fireplaces have been removed/ blocked and we assume adequately vented.

 Internal decorations

 Repair category 1

-Notes The property is generally in fresh decoration throughout.
+Notes The property appears in fair decorative condition consistent with age.